mdashx/react-quick-equip/README.md

 ## Boilerplate Generation

 ### Container Boilerplate
-`npm new container` creates a new directory named after the component, with an `index.js` and `index.test.js` file.
+`npm run new container` creates a new directory named after the component, with an `index.js` and `index.test.js` file.

 The `index.js` file contains a React component that is connected to